nt4f04uNd/sweyer/CONTRIBUTING.md

 ![The workflow result site on GitHub](static_assets/readme/update_goldens_workflow_result.png)

-Those new files can be put into `test/golden/goldens` folder and manually pushed to your PR.
+If you left the auto-commit option unchecked, those new files can be put into `test/golden/goldens` folder and manually pushed to your PR.